rafael-santiago/tulip/doc/MANUAL.md

 Let's see the verses.

-The verses use a lot of cool things that people like to call ``Hendrix's chords`` (seventh sharp ninth chords).
+The verses use a cool thing that people like to call ``Hendrix's chords`` (seventh sharp ninth chords).
 We also use two major triads in a common shortened way (4th shape from CAGED).
 Doing some kind of thing with them that some people like to call ``Motown's thing``, because it is rather used in ``R&B`` and ``Soul`` accompanying.
 Come on, I am pretty sure that you are a serious music lover, further introductions related with ``Motown`` I judge unnecessary here.
+Right?

 Here goes the first part of verses accompanying: